enactjs/docs/pages/docs/tutorials/tutorial-kitten-browser/app-setup/index.md

 > We'll use the placeholder image site [LoremFlickr](http://loremflickr.com/) to source our images.
 > If you're not a fan of kittens, you're welcome to substitute a different keyword in the URLs.
 No judgements.

-## Setup
+## Step 0

 This app uses the same [setup](../../setup/) as Hello, Enact! (which you can copy to jump start things if you followed that series).
 The directory structure is a bit different to account for the new features and concepts we'll discuss later.

+This tutorial example does not use `src/views/MainPanel.js`, so it can be deleted.

 ### Directory Structure